opsone-ch/documentation/server/firewall.rst

 Firewall
 ========

+.. warning:: in server version 7, we switched to the nftables firewall.
+We will update this documentation in due time.

 .. note:: this site belongs to the IP/network firewall.
 There is also a web application firewall within the :doc:`website` service

 Default settings